tingxiecsu/CSU-EP/README.md

 ### 🔍 Overview

-CUREI introduces a unified framework that jointly learns representations from both simulated and experimental spectra, capturing domain-invariant features to enhance library matching accuracy.
+CSU-EP introduces a unified framework that jointly learns representations from both simulated and experimental spectra, capturing domain-invariant features to enhance library matching accuracy.
 The method achieves state-of-the-art performance on public benchmarks and supports large-scale database retrieval.

 Key highlights:
 - 🚀 **FlashAttention** acceleration for large-batch training